sparky8512/starlink-grpc-tools/README.md

 ## Prerequisites

 Most of the scripts here are [Python](https://www.python.org/) scripts.
 To use them, you will either need Python installed on your system or you can use the Docker image.
 If you use the Docker image, you can skip the rest of the prerequisites other than making sure the dish IP is reachable and Docker itself.
 For Linux systems, the python package from your distribution should be fine, as long as it is Python 3.
-The JSON script should actually work with Python 2.7, but the grpc scripts all require Python 3 (and Python 2.7 is past end-of-life, so is not recommended anyway).

 All the tools that pull data from the dish expect to be able to reach it at the dish's fixed IP address of 192.168.100.1, as do the Starlink [Android app](https://play.google.com/store/apps/details?id=com.starlink.mobile), [iOS app](https://apps.apple.com/us/app/starlink/id1537177988), and the browser app you can run directly from http://192.168.100.1.
 When using a router other than the one included with the Starlink installation kit, this usually requires some additional router configuration to make it work.
 That configuration is beyond the scope of this document, but if the Starlink app doesn't work on your home network, then neither will these scripts.
 That being said, you do not need the Starlink app installed to make use of these scripts.
+See [here](https://github.com/starlink-community/knowledge-base/wiki#using-your-own-router) for more detail on this.

 Running the scripts within a [Docker](https://www.docker.com/) container requires Docker to be installed.
 Information about how to install that can be found at https://docs.docker.com/engine/install/